Ashishgollamudy/express-postgress-server/README.md

-# express-postgress-server
+# USERS API

-## An users API build with express.js and node.js to create,retrieve,update and delete an user from a postgreSQL database.
+## An API build with express.js and node.js to create,retrieve,update and delete an user from a postgreSQL database.